CLARIAH/COW/src/hisco_converter/README.md

 # hiscoLOV

+**WARNING**: Many of these scripts are in the process of being replaced by CSVW-based templates.

 ### Linked Vocabulary for HISCO

 This project provides the Historical International Standard Classification of Occupations as linked data.
 In addition to definitions and labels for all of the concepts such as 'minor groups' and 'major groups', the index of occupations in the HISCO book (Van Leeuwen, Maas and Miles, 2002) is provided as linked data.
 A schema of all relations is provided within this folder.
 The python scripts are provided as iPython Notebook and regular python files.